Emerson Men's Lacrosse at Thomas (Awaiting score)

 FROM MILITARY TO CIVILIAN LIFE

-Ladies, but if you want equal pay, do the same work as men in all aspects
+Ladies, if you want equal pay, do the same work as men

 #MAINE